jdhitsolutions/PSSessionExport/README.md

 ![Import a session](images/import.png)

+Additional background information on this module can be found at <https://jdhitsolutions.com/blog/powershell/8252/answering-the-powershell-export-challenge/>.

 ## To Do

 The project isn't 100% complete.
-These items should be addressed.
+These items should be addressed:

-- Export PSReadline Options
+- PSReadline Options and keyhandlers
+- CIMSession Options
+- PowerShell 7 Experimental Features
 - Export custom format data.
 This should be added from module imports.
 But there may be stand-alone formats.
 - Export custom type.
 Maybe use the [PSTypeExtensionTools](https://github.com/jdhitsolutions/PSTypeExtensionTools) module and let the user specify what type extensions to export.
 Anything that was extended by a module should be already be taken care of.
-- help documentation
+- Help documentation

-Last updated *2021-03-26 15:23:30Z*
+Last updated *2021-03-26 19:53:51Z*